 This dominance from elite level players was a recurring theme over the last decade.
-From 2008 onwards, only Novak Djokovic (6 titles), Roger Federer (3 titles) and Rafa Nadal and Stan Wawrinka (one title apiece) were champions, and only Wawrinka, and the previously injured Federer was ranked outside the top three in the world.
+From 2008 onwards, only Novak Djokovic, Roger Federer and Rafa Nadal and Stan Wawrinka were champions, and only Wawrinka and the previously injured Federer was ranked outside the top three in the world.

 In addition, looking at runners-up, only Jo-Wilfried Tsonga (in 2008) was ranked outside the top 10 in the world, so it is evident that long-shot, lowly ranked, players do not get to the final of the Australian Open on a regular basis.
 This is something that tennis betting enthusiasts should keep in mind when looking at the competition

-The women’s event, as is usually the case in Grand Slam tennis, has more of an open feel, although every winner in the last decade has been ranked inside the top 10.
-However, the winners list is far less dominated by several big names - as has been the case with the men’s event - and from 2008 onwards, seven different players have taken the women’s trophy.
+The women’s event, as is usually the case in Grand Slam tennis, has more of an open feel, although many winners in the last decade have been ranked inside the top 10.

 As mentioned in the men’s event, the best of five set format leads itself to the better players making it through to the latter stages of the tournament, and there are a number of clear dynamics worth observing when formulating Australian Open betting strategies.
 One example of these is the dominance of favourites during the ‘business end’ of the tournament.
 Of the 73 completed matches played in the fourth round or onwards since 2014, 62 went the way of the favourite (84.9%) while underdogs picked up just 11 victories.